RTEMS/rtems-docs/bsp_howto/networking.rst

 of these structures the tasks
 execute only when they hold the network semaphore (``rtems_bsdnet_semaphore``).
 The transmit and receive tasks must abide by this protocol.
-Be very careful to avoid ‘deadly embraces’ with the other network tasks.
+Be very careful to avoid 'deadly embraces' with the other network tasks.
 A number of routines are provided to make it easier for the network driver code to conform to the network task scheduling conventions.